We’re Hiring

 • Apprenticeship training is a multi-year “earning-while-learning” arrangement for a required term

-• Under the supervision of a certified journeyperson, an apprentice receives knowledge and develops skills thorough on-the-job training
+• Under the supervision of a certified journeyperson, an apprentice receives knowledge and develops skills through on-the-job training

-• Apprenticeship skills learnt on the job are supplemented with a required number of weeks of in-school technical training each year
+• Apprenticeship skills learned on the job are supplemented with a required number of weeks of in-school technical training each year

 • Upon successful completion of an apprenticeship program, you are eligible to write an examination to become a certified journeyperson in your trade